Find out what happened when we discovered a company in India had illegally copied our software.

-It was recently brought to our attention by one of our customers that a company located in India might have been selling Magento extensions that were mysteriously similar to ours.
-Upon investigation, we can confirm they had copied extension code and even marketing content.
+It was recently brought to our attention that a company in India might have been selling Magento extensions mysteriously similar to ours.
+Upon investigation, we found they had copied extension code and even marketing content.

 Software piracy is a crime.
 Since digital products are relatively easy to download, protecting your digital assets while selling digital downloads is fundamental.
 Constantly tracking companies trying to resell your software and taking immediate action once copy is confirmed ensures your business is protected.